 “The right thing to do is to let you know I’m about to ask your date for the next dance.”

 “You’re not going steady,” I looked at him and then longer at Diana.
 “I know this is your first date.”
 I bowed to her.
 “I’m just asking for one dance.”
 I knew Diana had played Belle the past summer in a community theater production of Beauty and the Beast.
 That had made me think of bringing her a rose.
 I handed it to her.
-I’d moistened the petals with a sprinkling of water that caught the lights overhead.
-“This is the one thing I’ve seen that is as beautiful as you.”
-I smiled up at her.
+I’d moistened the petals with a sprinkling of water, the drops caught the lights overhead.
+“This is the one thing I’ve seen that is as beautiful as you,” I smiled up at her.
 “Dance with me.”

 “Thanks for the dance.”
 I kissed her hand, and with a nod to Brian, turned and walked away.